Back To CourseLife Science: Middle School

 We call this type of bond 'ionic' because it's made of ions.
 These are atoms with a net positive or negative charge.
 This charge comes from a difference between the number of protons and electrons in the atom.
 Initially, sodium had a net charge of 0 because it had the same number of protons as electrons.
 But when chlorine took the electron away, it took away a charge of -1 with it, leaving the sodium atom with one more proton than electron and, therefore, one more positive charge overall.
 Chlorine, on the other hand, gained an additional electron and therefore an additional negative charge.

 Ionic bonds are not always found in a 1:1 ratio like this.
-The number of each atom in the molecule depends on the number of electrons each atom has in its outer shell.
+The number of each atom depends on the number of electrons each atom has in its outer shell.
 For example, let's put chlorine with calcium instead of sodium.
 Calcium has two electrons in its outer shell, so instead of just one chlorine, it pairs with two.
-Each chlorine takes one atom from the calcium to fill its outer shell, giving us a 2:1 ratio of chlorine to calcium for this molecule.
+Each chlorine takes one atom from the calcium to fill its outer shell, giving us a 2:1 ratio of chlorine to calcium.

-The strength of ionic bonds varies wildly with the environment the molecule is in.
+The strength of ionic bonds varies wildly with the environment.
 You would have a difficult time trying to break apart a dry crystal of salt, but water does it almost effortlessly!
-This is one reason that many prescription drugs are salts (ionic molecules) -- they break apart easily in water but last for a long time as dry solids on the shelf.
+This is one reason that many prescription drugs are salts - they break apart easily in water but last for a long time as dry solids on the shelf.

 Atoms are so small that you can't see individual ones.
 But when they get together they make up everything that we see on Earth.
 The attractions that hold atoms together are called chemical bonds.
 Two very important types of chemical bonds are covalent bonds, which occur when atoms share electrons, and ionic bonds, which occur when electrons are transferred between atoms of opposite charge.